GetSafariTours

 Is Tanzania Safe for Solo Female Travelers?

-• Attention: You may receive unwanted attention (catcalling or marriage proposals).
+• Attention: You may get catcalling or marriage proposals.
 It is usually harmless banter.
-A firm "Hapana Asante" (No thank you) works wonders.
+A firm "Hapana, asante" (no, thank you) ends most of it.

-• Dress Code: In Zanzibar and Muslim coastal areas, dress modestly.
-Covering shoulders and knees isn't just respectful; it reduces unwanted attention.
-In safari parks, wear whatever you want.
+• Dress code: In Zanzibar and Muslim coastal areas, cover shoulders and knees.
+It is a respect signal and it reduces unwanted attention.
+On safari, wear whatever you want.

-• Night Safety: Do not walk alone on beaches at night.
+• Night safety: Do not walk alone on beaches or in cities after dark.

 Is Tanzania Safe for Families with Kids?

 • Malaria: This is the biggest concern for small children.
-Consult a travel doctor about pediatric prophylaxis.
+Consult a travel doctor about pediatric prophylaxis options before you fly.

-• Jeep Safety: Long game drives can be bumpy.
-Ensure your operator provides car seats if you have very young children.
+• Jeep safety: Long game drives can be bumpy.
+Ask your operator to provide car seats if you have very young children.

-• Resorts: Most lodges are fenced or guarded, making them safe play zones.
+• Resorts and lodges: Most are fenced or guarded, which makes them safe play zones for kids.

 A Note for American & European Tourists: "Is it safe for white tourists?"